sathya-harmony/FastElectronicsValidationSite/DEPLOYMENT.md

 # ThunderFast Electronics - Deployment Guide

-This guide explains how to deploy this application to Vercel or Netlify.
+This guide explains how to deploy this application to Vercel.

 ## Prerequisites